How Is Robotic Process Automation Changing HR And Recruitment

 An extensive field for robotization is opening up precisely in the field of HR, where you constantly have to deal with many repetitive processes (regular communication, processing standard requests, and responses, generating certificates and documents, searching for information about candidates on external resources with subsequent entry into accounting systems, etc. ).

 Traditional approaches turn out to be either ineffective or too expensive in this case.
 Familiar macros help increase productivity only when using separate (at best, several “related”) applications.
 At the junction of various systems, integration can be limited by the lack of open APIs and unreasonably high development costs.

-In turn, modern Robotic Process Automation in HR platforms makes it possible to quickly and inexpensively solve the issue: to form a set of “skills” for bots, quickly create them in a virtual studio, test and put them into operation.
+In turn, modern Robotic Process Automation in HR platforms makes it possible to quickly and inexpensively solve the issue: to form a set of “skills” for bots, quickly create them in a virtual studio, and test and put them into operation.

 From this moment, within the framework of its “powers,” each software robot will clearly, quickly, and independently reproduce actions that previously consumed a lot of human energy and time.

 Ability to entrust more processes